Experience Based Entry Scheme

 - you satisfy any prerequisites for the course you want to apply for

-If you’re an ATAR student seeking admission for Semester 1, please submit your course application via TISC.
+If you’re a Year 12 student seeking admission for Semester 1, please submit your course application and supporting documentation through our online admission system.

 We recommend you have the University Preparation course as one of your preferences.